 Let’s be honest… for people who love mayonnaise, there are no acceptable substitutes.
-It is the creamy in our coleslaw and potato salad.
+It is the creaminess in our coleslaw and potato salad.
 It’s what makes a sandwich worth eating.
-So why not make a healthy homemade mayonnaise?
+So why not make a healthy mayonnaise?

 Why make mayonnaise?

-Mayonnaise is an go-to condiment that you can find in the grocery store.
-Yet, it’s a surprisingly easy to make.
+Mayonnaise is a go-to condiment that you can find in the grocery store.
+Yet, it’s surprisingly easy to make.
 Here are the top reasons why you should consider making your own mayonnaise.

-- Flavour: Homemade mayo is delicious, and it’s so simple to add extra flavours when you’re whipping everything together.
-And really, mayonnaise is all about flavour!
-See the section below for my favourite flavours.
+- Flavor: Homemade mayo is delicious, and it’s so simple to add extra flavors when you’re whipping everything together.
+And really, mayonnaise is all about flavor!
+See the section below for my favorite flavors.

 - Healthier: Store-bought mayonnaise contains sugar, preservatives, and unhealthy fats.
 Making your own mayonnaise means that you can choose what type of oil to use, and you get to skip the sugar and preservatives.
 This recipe even has the option to add probiotics!

 - Easy: It’s as easy as whipping together a jar of salad dressing.
 It only takes about 5 minutes to make a large batch of homemade mayo.

-Homemade healthy mayonnaise naturally pairs with many flavours.
-Here are my favourite options.
+Homemade healthy mayonnaise naturally pairs with many flavors.
+Here are my favorite options.
 They can be added to 1 1/2 cups of already made mayonnaise or add them with the egg yolk instead of the mustard powder in the recipe below.

 - Basil: 1/3 cup of finely chopped fresh basil, or 2 Tbsp of dried basil.